-In Utah, qualified nonprofits have a unique opportunity to save on sales tax—but the rules are strict, and missing a step could cost you.
-Whether you're making small purchases throughout the year or entering into large vendor contracts, understanding how Utah's sales tax system works is essential.
+In Utah, qualified nonprofits can save thousands of dollars each year on sales tax—but the rules are strict, and missing a step can mean losing money.
+Whether your organization is making everyday purchases or entering into large vendor contracts, knowing when to claim an exemption at checkout and when to file for a refund is essential.

 To access either, your organization must: